 There were no burials at St John's before 1835, and only 17 took place before 1837.
-Bollington was within Prestbury parish and before St John's was built many local people would have been buried at St Peter's Prestbury (parish records from 1560 can be found on microfilm at Macclesfield library and elsewhere).
-Other possible burial locations included St Christopher Pott Shrigley (from 1650) and Holy Trinity Rainow (from 1815).
+Many local people would have been buried at St Peter's Prestbury before this date.
+Other possible burial locations in the local area include St Christopher Pott Shrigley and Holy Trinity Rainow.

 Unless indicated otherwise in the burial register, it can be assumed that if a person is named in the burial register their remains are interred somewhere in the churchyard or columbarium.
-If a person's name does not appear in the burial register, it is almost* certain that they did not have a "full burial", but it is possible that their cremated remains were interred somewhere in the churchyard or columbarium [*there is one case where twin children are named on a memorial, but only one of the two is named in the burial register].
+If a person's name does not appear in the burial register, it is almost certain that they did not have a "full burial", but it is possible that their cremated remains were interred somewhere in the churchyard or columbarium.

 There are evidently some mistakes in the original registers (including some missing details and one page of entries repeated with slightly different details) and there are examples of differences between the burial registers and details from other sources.
 Where register details are suspect, notes have been added to the transcription.
 There may, of course, be other mistakes that have not been noticed.